reshinto/Basic_technologies_revision/database/mongodbGuide.md

 * ensure server is already run with mongod (refer to the above)
 * no settings is required, just click the connect button

+# Mongo shell basics
-## mongo uses the language called BSON (Binary JavaScript Object Notation)
+* mongo uses the language called BSON (Binary JavaScript Object Notation)

 ### help
 * display a list of basic features